 The steps involved in the processes of Recombinant DNA technology are:

-- Ligation of the DNA fragment into a vector,
+- Ligation of the desired DNA fragment into the vector

-- Transferring the recombinant DNA into the host,
+- Transfer of the recombinant DNA into the host

 Few Important Questions

 - What are Restriction enzymes?